-By the 1918-1919 winter season, 340 Beacon was the home of wool merchant Simon Elias Hecht and his wife, Eda (Friedman) Hecht.
+On March 29, 1918, 340 Beacon was purchased from Gladys Thayer by Eda (Friedman) Hecht, the wife of wool merchant Simon Elias Hecht.
 They previously had lived at 16 Keswick.
 They continued to live at 340 Beacon during the 1920-1921 season, but moved thereafter to Brookline.

-By the 1921-1922 winter season, 340 Beacon was the home of shoe manufacturer Albert Morton Creighton and his wife, Margaret (Abbott) Creighton.
-In 1920, they had lived in Lynn.
-A. M. and M. A. Creighton are shown as the owners of 340 Beacon on the 1928 and 1938 Bromley maps.
-They also maintained a summer home on Little’s Point in Swampscott.
+On September 20, 1921, 340 Beacon was purchased from Eda Hecht by shoe manufacturer Albert Morton Creighton and his wife, Margaret (Abbott) Creighton.
+They previously had lived in Lynn.
+They also maintained a home on Little’s Point in Swampscott.

 In October of 1921, Albert Creighton applied for (and subsequently received) permission to build a garage at the rear of the property.
 The addition was designed by Bigelow and Wadsworth.